 Venice Marco Polo airport (VCE) has direct flights to two cities in Puglia: Bari and Brindisi.
 Both flights take around one hour and 30 minutes from takeoff to landing, so you can pick either option.

 From Stazione di Venezia Santa Lucia (Venice's rail station), take the 10-minute bus ride that runs every hour to Venice Airport.
 While routes going to Bari and Brindisi take the same amount of time to get to from Venice, flights landing in Bari International Airport-Karol Wojtyla (BRI) tend to be slightly cheaper than Brindisi's airport, Papola Casale Airport (BDS).

 On arrival in Bari, take the city's privately owned rail Ferrotramviaria that runs hourly to get from the airport to the heart of the city, which takes 12 minutes.
 If you're landing in Brindisi, take the 11-minute bus that's run by the public transport company Brindisi Spa, which runs every 30 minutes and drops you off in the city center.

 Duration: 7.5 hours

-While it's not a short travel time to get from Venice to Puglia's capital Bari, it's direct route allows you to sit back, relax, and watch the views from your window.
+While it's not a short travel time to get from Venice to Puglia's capital Bari, this direct route allows you to sit back, relax, and watch the views from your window.
 The nation's rail company Trenitalia has direct trains running from Venezia Santa Lucia station to Bari Centrale station twice a day, which you can recognize on the schedule as “frecce” (what the company calls their high-speed trains).
 Multiple regional trains run on an hourly basis, too, but these require a track change that tacks on additional hours.

 High-speed trains require making a seat reservation in advance, which can be done when booking your ticket online or at the station.
 Regional trains do not need seat reservations.